32 Obesity, Sarcopenia, and Frailty Prevent Longevity

 Prevention and Treatment of Sarcopenia

 It is important to have an eye on the development of sarcopenia as a health care provider.
 Loss of muscle strength and physical performance is connected to physical disability and cognitive decline.
-Ultimately getting into a sprial of physical and cognitive decline increases the risk for morbidity and premature death.
+Ultimately getting into a spiral of physical and cognitive decline increases the risk for morbidity and premature death.

 Does that mean that nothing can be done if sarcopenia develops with age?
 Here the research is promising.
 Short-term exercise interventions, including resistance training (about 5 months), have been effective in increasing quality of life and independence.
 Dietary interventions such as protein and vitamin D supplementation are researched as well, but with unclear results.